cathayc/EPaper-Picture-Frame/README.md

 ### Making this script run at startup

 To make the script run at startup, you'll need to use the `run_script.sh` and `run_script.service` files found at the root of the directory.

+1. Make sure the paths point to where the files are.
+   * In this case, you will want to replace `/home/cathychang/AI-Picture-Frame` in both `run_script.sh` and `run_script.service` to your project directory.
+2. Permissions:
+   * Ensure that both the run_script.sh script and the helloworld.py script have the execute permission:
+   * `chmod +x /path-to-AI-Picture-Frame/run_script.sh`
+   * `chmod +x /path-to-AI-Picture-Frame/helloworld.py`
+3. Reload systemd and start the service:
+   * `sudo systemctl daemon-reload`
+   * `sudo systemctl start run_script.service`
+4. Check service status, and use the following commands to debug if necessary:
+   * `sudo systemctl status run_script.service`